UFC Fight Night: Manuwa vs. Anderson: Predictions & Analysis

 A few statistical edges stand out.
 Amirkhani throws significantly more leather — a 0.2 sig. strike per minute gap.
 Amirkhani is far more active with takedowns, averaging 1.6 more per 15 minutes.
 Allen has tighter striking defense, making opponents miss more often.

-**The Pick: Makwan Amirkhani over Arnold Allen.** The model gives Amirkhani a slight nod at 55% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The Pick: Makwan Amirkhani over Arnold Allen.
+The model gives Amirkhani a slight nod at 61% — this could easily go either way.
+The market implies 44% for Allen, but our model sees only 39%.
+That 5-point gap favoring Amirkhani is worth watching.

 Joe Duffy vs Reza Madadi